 But, there are other ways to get free and impartial advice on workplace pensions.
 You can get help and information about your company pension options by contacting:

-Note: An independent financial adviser can give you impartial advice about workplace pensions.
-But, they usually charge for their advice.
+Note: An independent financial adviser can give impartial workplace pension advice.
+But, they usually charge for their time.

 You can also contact the DWP Workplace Pension Information Line.
 They will respond to general questions and problems with occupational pensions.